-Attested: AI iter 15 Durnonovaria (also duplicated as part of an accidental insertion in iter 12).
+Attested: Durnonovaria on iter 15 of the Antonine Itinerary (also duplicated as part of an accidental insertion in iter 12).
 No epigraphic evidence has been found for this name, which does not appear in other texts where it might also be expected (Cosmography, Ptolemy).

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 4 February 2021 To main Menu.